Angy974600/ElainaBotTOSandPrivacyPolicy/PrivacyPolicy.md

 # Privacy Policy

-This Privacy Policy outlines how WaifuBot collects, utilizes, and safeguards your personal information while you engage with the bot.
+This Privacy Policy outlines how ElainaBot collects, utilizes, and safeguards your personal information while you engage with the bot.

 ## Information We Collect

-WaifuBot may collect and store specific data, including but not limited to:
+ElainaBot may collect and store specific data, including but not limited to:
 - User IDs and usernames to uniquely identify users.
 - Server IDs for server-specific features.
 - Command usage and interaction data for bot enhancement.

 ## How We Use Your Information

-The data we collect is used to deliver and enhance WaifuBot's features and user experience.
+The data we collect is used to deliver and enhance ElainaBot's features and user experience.
 This includes:
 - Providing the requested services and features.
 - Analyzing usage patterns to optimize bot performance.
 - Notifying users of important updates and modifications.

 ## Sharing of Data

-WaifuBot does not share your personal data with third parties.
+ElainaBot does not share your personal data with third parties.
 The information collected is solely used for bot-related purposes.

 ## Data Security